Table of Contents

 - The 2% formulation of Minoxidil could significantly assuage patchy Alopecia.

-- Allergic contact dermatitis (skin rash) could be developed by 3%, or more of Minoxidil administered patients.
+- Allergic contact dermatitis (skin rash) could develop in 3% or more minoxidil-administered patients.

 - Initial regrowth was observed within 12 weeks of Minoxidil application to the hair loss area.

-- Severe Alopecia Areata patients usually experience hair loss (the manufacturer refers to it as shedding) during the early stages of treatment and after it was discontinued.
+- Severe Alopecia Areata patients usually experience hair loss (the manufacturer refers to it as shedding) during the early stages of treatment and after it is discontinued.

-- An analysis with the 5% Minoxidil vs. Placebo (a gimmick treatment that doesn’t contain any substance meant to affect health) revealed a significant difference supporting the former (8).
+- An analysis of the 5% Minoxidil vs. Placebo (a gimmick treatment that doesn’t contain any substance meant to affect health) revealed a significant difference supporting the former (8).

 With the results of this research conducted to understand the effect of Minoxidil on Alopecia Areata, it may be concluded that as much as Alopecia Areata has no preventive treatment, Minoxidil may help restore hair growth in the bald areas of Patchy Alopecia Areata patients hair (9).
 However, the two severe cases of Alopecia usually process immune to Minoxidil with a negligible impact recorded by Alopecia Universalis patients who resorted to it.